Living in Falls Church, VA

 Things to Do

 What could be more charming than beginning the weekend with a leisurely stroll through the local farmers market?
-The Falls Church farmers market is unique in that it's held year-round every Saturday, and residents head to the City Hall parking lot to peruse wares from 40 or so vendors and catch up with friends and neighbors.
-Cherry Park, adjacent to the farmers market, is full of rich history and great scenery; tourists visit to tour the park's Civil War-era farmhouse, but locals head to the park for the many special events, including a summer concert series.
+The Falls Church farmers market is unique in that it's held year-round every Saturday, and residents head to the City Hall parking lot to peruse wares from about 40 vendors and catch up with friends and neighbors.
+Cherry Hill Park, adjacent to the farmers market, is full of rich history and great scenery; tourists visit to tour the park's Civil War-era farmhouse, but locals head to the park for the many special events, including a summer concert series.

 Another popular spot is Eden Center, a.k.a.
 Little Saigon, where a bright red pagoda welcomes visitors to the region's largest concentration of Vietnamese restaurants and merchants.
-Whether enjoying authentic dim sum or shopping for specialty Asian ingredients, stepping into Eden Center will envelop you in the sights, sounds and smells of Vietnam.
+Whether enjoying authentic dim sum or shopping for specialty Asian ingredients, stepping into Eden Center will envelop you in the sights, sounds, and smells of Vietnam.
 In addition to a diverse array of restaurants and bars, a favorite Falls Church, Virginia, nightspot is the circa-1936 State Theatre, a popular live music venue.

 Falls Church Real Estate

-Anyone who considers living in Falls Church will find plenty of real estate, including single-family homes, condos, town homes and apartments.
-Falls Church's proximity to Washington, D.C. drives up home values here, and homes for sale in Falls Church range from modern new-construction models, historic Colonial homes in the heart of the city and spacious craftsmen homes in subdivisions.
+Anyone who considers living in Falls Church will find plenty of real estate, including single-family homes, condos, town homes, and apartments.
+Falls Church's proximity to Washington, D.C. drives up home values here, and homes for sale in Falls Church range from modern new-construction models, historic Colonial homes in the heart of the city, and spacious craftsmen homes in subdivisions.
 Many condo and apartment communities are convenient to Falls Church's two Metro stations.

 Transportation in and Around the Falls Church Neighborhood